n1d3v/Spicetify-GUI-Installer/README.md

 A GUI for Spicetify.
 Project is originally made by @BaamBuus

 Note: Only works on Windows and Linux.
 Soon there **might** be macOS implementation but PyQt5 is broken on it.
+Another Note: The spicetify-edited directory in the main branch is edited Spicetify install.sh files as we couldn't get SSL working correctly with the official ones so we modified them to work.
 # Why?
 Just to make it easier to install Spicetify.